PRESERVING AMERICA’S MOST HISTORIC COMMUNITIES OF COLOR!

 11/4 – Prairie View, Texas

-Our Community Accelerator events bring communities and leaders together in one location to discuss, share and develop ideas and solutions to the most pressing issues in communities of color.
-Accelearator events are usually focused on a maximum of five communities.
-Communities are paired with leaders in architecture, planning, preservation, marketing, real estate and business development.
+We invite you to become a part of our growing consultant community.
+Consultants participate by helping in our Community Accelerator events where we bring consultant teams together with communities and leaders in one location to discuss, share and develop ideas and solutions to the most pressing issues in communities of color.
+Accelearator events are usually focused on a maximum of five communities at one time.
+We are looking for people with a background in architecture, planning, preservation, marketing, real estate and business development.
 Community Accelerator events are held across the country in various locations.
-Please check the link below to find out where our next event is happening.
-Also, if you would like to participate as a community or be part of the Community Accelerator Think Tank, please sign up here.
+If you would like to participate and be part of the Community Accelerator Think Tank, please sign up here.

 YOUNG PROFESSIONALS TEAM